 Although the Pershing GTX116 is a voluminous boat with 125m² of living space, it’s still a Pershing so power options are prodigious.

-The standard set up is triple 1,800hp MANs on KaMeWa waterjets, only the outer two of which steer, but these can be uprated to 2,000hp MANs on request.
+The standard set up is triple 1,800hp MANs on KaMeWa waterjets, only the outer two of which steer, but these can be uprated to 2,000hp MANs, which was the option chosen by the owner of hull no1.

-The first Pershing GTX116 is due to launch this summer and should make its show premier at the 2022 Cannes Yachting Festival in September.
+We expect the Pershing GTX116 to make its show premiere at the 2023 Cannes Yachting Festival in September.

 Prices have not yet been released.
 More GTX fast-cruisers are expected to join the range in the coming years spanning sizes from 80-130ft (24-40m).